Towards Automated Identification of Violation Symptoms of Architecture Erosion: Discussion

-Moreover, according to the feedback from respondents, certain practitioners might hold a conservative attitude toward ML and DL-based classifiers for identifying violation symptoms, which could be observed from the ``\textit{Neutral}'' results in Figure~\ref{F:Statement}, especially for Statement 2.
-One possible reason could be that such identification techniques merely provide warnings about potential issues, rather than offering refactoring suggestions to effectively address those violation symptoms.
-Another possible reason is that they might be skeptical about the performance of the classifiers (false positives or negatives), casting doubt about the reliability of identified architectural violations.
-Nevertheless, no classifier can ever achieve 100 \% accuracy in classification tasks, and there is always a trade-off between precision and recall.
+Moreover, according to the respondents' feedback, certain practitioners might hold a conservative attitude toward ML/DL-based classifiers for identifying violation symptoms, which could be observed from the ``\textit{Neutral}'' results in Figure~\ref{F:Statement}, especially for Statement 2.
+One reason is that they might be skeptical about the performance of the classifiers (false positives or negatives), casting doubt about the reliability of identified violation symptoms.
+Nevertheless, no classifier can ever achieve 100\% accuracy in classification tasks, and there is always a trade-off between precision and recall.
 This disclaimer should be made clear when showing classification tasks to practitioners.
 Another potential reason could be that certain identified review comments may be part of the architectural design \textit{discussions} during the development process, rather than the final architectural decisions.
+This is particularly common in agile development, where architectures evolve over time and certain decisions are continuously discussed and refined.
 Such concerns are beyond the target of our research, as the trained classifiers can only provide judgments based on the collected violations, instead of exploring the evolution of architecture violations.

-\begin{framed} {\textbf{Finding 4}: \textit{Although there are concerns about the correctness of the identified architecture violations, the positive responses from participants suggest that practitioners are receptive to the use of automated techniques for identifying architecture violations during code review}.} \end{framed}